fabio-tonini/extremals/docs/_build/html/_sources/index.rst.txt

 Introduction
 ~~~~~~~~~~~~
     The python module :ref:`extremals <Documentation:extremals Module>`  consists in a toolset to inspect pandas dataframes looking for
-    "extremals rows", that is rows "numerically different" from other ones.
+    "extremals rows", i.e. rows "numerically different" from others.
 This may help filtering a dataframe from anomalous numerical data or, on the
     contrary, highlight exceptional rows from common ones.

     But what makes some bunch of numbers special?
 The answer is: it depends on how you measure them.
 The :ref:`extremals <Documentation:extremals Module>` module